chadrwalters/nova/docs/architecture.md

 - **Output Location**: `processing_dir/phases/parse`
 - **Output Files**: `{filename}.parsed.md` for each input file
 - **State Management**: Tracks processed files, errors, and file type statistics
+- **Attachment Handling**:
+  - Files in dated directories (e.g., `20240107/`) are treated as attachments if referenced in a parent markdown file
+  - Referenced attachments are tracked in metadata but not processed independently
+  - Files in dated directories without parent markdown references are treated as standalone documents
+  - Embedded documents are processed as part of their parent document

 #### 2. Disassemble Phase
 **Responsibility**: Split parsed markdown files into summary and raw notes sections